 The past year I didn’t really have a warm cap for winter.
 But my ears and face get cold very easily.
 I had some sort of bandeau thingy (I don’t know what to name it haha), but that didn’t work.
 I didn’t warm up anything really.
 When I ran into this cap in the same physical store I bought item 5 I knew it was going with me.
 It’s extremely warm, I love the warm color and it goes well together with my winter coat.
 It cost me 1,95 euros and I have worn it a lot already.
 This is the only cap I have for winter and I intend to keep it that way!
 I love it!

-That’s it for the past months.
+Those were the 6 secondhand clothing items I bought.
 Quite a lot huh?
 3 pairs of shoes even!
 I still love all the items and I don’t think I bought anything too impulsively.
 I thought all of it through and bought what I need and wear.
-I feel like I’m really improving.
+Consequently, I feel like I’m really improving.
 Where I bought everything I liked even a tiny bit years ago, I now make conscious choices.
 I am happy with this progress and it shows again: you can create your ideal wardrobe with secondhand items!
 The secondhand market has a lot to offer!